iltummi/AT_Projects/README.md

-# AT_Acaedmic_Projects
-Repository with all my academic projects
-  - Closed Loop DDP for a generic manipulator: an iLQR implementation
+# Trajectory planning for a spacecraft from Earth to Enceladus